shinyounga/shinyounga.github.io/_pages/about.md

   Developing AI-driven systems for real-time levee failure monitoring and early warning

 - **Vision-Based Safety Securing Technology for Temporary Structure Installation and Dismantlement** (May 2024 – Present)
-  *The Korea Agency for Infrastructure Technology and Advancement, Korea*
-  Creating object detection datasets for PPE (Personal Protective Equipment) to enhance safety compliance
+  *The Korea Agency for Infrastructure Technology and Advancement, Korea* Development a dataset for object detection for PPE (Personal Protective Equipment)

 - **Development of Intelligent CCTV-AI-Based Construction Site Video Analysis Technology** (May 2024 – Present)
   *Kumho Engineering & Construction, Korea*